Table of Contents

 Asking these questions to your breast cancer surgeon can help to eliminate uncertainties, understand your post-op care, and eliminate worrying and fear.

-Bedford Breast Center’s philosophy is to provide our patients with the best care and treatment plan options available.
-Our best-in-class doctors perform nipple-sparing mastectomies, offer same-day appointments, provide a thorough evaluation of risks to prevent future disease.
+Bedford Breast Center’s philosophy is to provide our patients with the best care and treatment plan options available in Beverly Hills, CA. Our best-in-class doctors perform nipple-sparing mastectomies, offer same-day appointments, provide a thorough evaluation of risks to prevent future disease.